 The following is a complete list of how reputation can be earned through guides:

-When multiple people contribute to a guide, all reputation received from that guide is divvied up amongst each author that has contributed at least 10% to the guide.
+When multiple people contribute to a guide, all reputation received from that guide is divvied up amongst each author who contributed at least 10% to the guide.

 Here's an example:

-- Mallory contributed a few minor edits totalling 4%
+- Mallory contributed a few minor edits totaling 4%.

 A key to running a user-based website is monitoring user activity.
 One way this is done is by removing reputation when someone does something that hurts the site or the community.